Just Jack: Career

-In August 2011, Jack announced on Facebook "So close to finishing a 5 track EP.
+In August 2011, Allsopp announced on Facebook "So close to finishing a 5 track EP.
 Just need to find a home for it..."
 Though later didn't feel like the final track was completed, he released a statement in November 2011 saying "A bit of background info...
 As some of you will know I recently finished a 4-track EP of new songs.
 It was going to be 5, but the last song didn't feel properly finished and didn't really work with the others.
 I'll save it for a later date.
 Most of the music was recorded at home and, for the first time, I mixed the songs myself.
 They are a little lo-fi and intentionally not 'radio' or 'singles'.
 I tried to make them sound warm and natural and intimate, basically the kind of music I would listen to myself.
 I haven't found a label to put them out through yet, but I wanted you to hear them anyway.
 The first will be up on Monday (for a few days) via a link to my Soundcloud, and the others will go up on the following 3 Mondays.
 Over and out."
 This 4-track EP was later titled Rough/Ready and made available as a free download on 17 April 2012 through the newly designed official Just Jack website.
 In September 2014, Allsopp released a new EP titled Winning EP.

-A third EP titled Life Lessons was released on 6 May 2016 through The Rocket Record Company, his first album on a label since 2009.
+A third EP titled Life Lessons was released on 6 May 2016 through The Rocket Record Company, his first release on a label since 2009.

 He went on to release his fourth album, “What We Did Today” on 27 October in 2017.
 On 20 September 2019, he released a 7-track EP called Laughing & Crying which contained four new originals and three acoustic covers.